jEnbuska/Async-Operators/README.md

 const { provider } = require('async_operators');
 ```

-#### 'provider' accepts an object as argument and can be initialized on one of three ways
+#### 'provider' accepts an object as argument and can be initialized on one of four ways
 ##### 'generator' works both with generator function and async generators
 ```
 await provider({* generator(){